LiamMartens/webpack-ts-loader-declaration-import/README.md

 These imports that reference a lerna package and are not explicitly specified should not be changed to a relative import and instead should remain a module import.

 ## Why is this a webpack issue
-If you build the `my-package` package with `tsc` only, no webpack, resulting declarations are correctly not changed to relative imports.
+* If you build the `my-package` package with `tsc` only, no webpack, resulting declarations are correctly not changed to relative imports.

-## Why might this be a webpack specific issue
-It also occurs when using `awesome-typescript-loader`, so it is not only `ts-loader` specific.
+* It also occurs when using `awesome-typescript-loader`, so it is not only `ts-loader` specific.

 ## Steps to check the issue
 * run `lerna run build`